Divya-Barvalia/Alert-Filtering-Anomaly-Detection-Tool/README.md

 </p>

 <p>
 It then performs anomaly detection by flagging entries only with log levels of <code>ERROR</code> or <code>CRITICAL</code>, but filters out known false positives based on a hardcoded list of (message, user) pairs.
+This can be configured by adding or removing certain log levels to filter.
 </p>

 <p>
 Additionally, the script analyzes the logs for each user to detect and flag any occurrence of three consecutive failed login attempts, regardless of false positive rules.
+This can also be easily configured, allowing more or less failed logins to flag as an anomaly.
 </p>

 <p>
 The results—including the filtered log table, detected anomalies, and the log format used—are rendered using external HTML templates, allowing for a clean separation of logic and presentation.
-The app is structured for extensibility, with clear functions for parsing, filtering, and anomaly detection, and is ready for further enhancements such as advanced rules or user-driven configuration.
+The app is structured for extensibility, with clear functions for parsing, filtering, and anomaly detection, and is ready for further enhancements such as advanced rules or user-driven configurations.
 </p>

 <hr/>